openhab/openhab-addons/addons/binding/org.openhab.binding.seneye/README.md

 ## Introduction

-Understanding what is happening inside your aquarium is vital to ensuring that the aquatic life remains healthy.
-This revolutionary water monitoring device allows you to continuously track the changes in the water parameters, alerting you to the problems before they affect the fish.
-Protect your fish with a seneye monitor.
+The seneye monitor monitors what is happening inside your aquarium to ensure that the aquatic life remains healthy.
+The monitor allows you to continuously track the changes in the water parameters, alerting you to the problems before they affect the fish.

 At least one Seneye monitor is required ([Home / pond or reef](https://www.seneye.com/devices/compare)) and the measure results must be synced to the seneye cloud by using a seneye web server (see [shop](https://www.seneye.com/store), there is one for wifi and one for a wired network)
-Each monitor is represented by 1 openhab 2 seneye thing.
+Each monitor is represented by 1 openhab seneye thing.

 ## Supported Things

-This binding provides 1 thing type : 'seneye'.
+This binding provides one thing type : 'seneye'.
 You can have multiple seneye devices in your home, just make sure that your aquariumname is properly set for each seneye thing.

 ## Discovery